nix-community/autofirma-nix/docs/src/troubleshooting.md

 ## Security devices do not seem to update or do not appear

-If you have installed AutoFirma and enabled Firefox integration, but Firefox does not detect the security devices, you may need to remove the `pkcs11.txt` file from the Firefox profile folder.
+If you have installed Autofirma and enabled Firefox integration, but Firefox does not detect the security devices, you may need to remove the `pkcs11.txt` file from the Firefox profile folder.
 For instance, if you enabled the Home Manager module and the profile is named `myprofile`, the file is located in `~/.mozilla/firefox/myprofile/pkcs11.txt`.